thousandbrainsproject/tbp.monty/rfcs/0000_cortical_messaging_protocol_cmp_v1.md

 #### 1.1.2 Learning Modules Receive Before Vote

-Learning Modules MUST receive all Cortical Messages addressed to them before generating any Vote Cortical Messages for other Learning Modules.
+Learning Modules MUST process all received Observation Cortical Messages addressed to them before generating any Vote Cortical Messages for other Learning Modules.

 #### 1.1.3 Learning Modules Vote Before Output

-Learning Modules MUST send out Vote Cortical Messages (if any) and MUST process all incoming Vote Cortical Messages (if any) before sending out other Cortical Message types.
+Learning Modules MUST send out Vote Cortical Messages (if any) before processing all received Vote Cortical Messages (if any).
+Learning Modules MUST process all received Vote Cortical Messages addressed to them (if any) before sending out other Cortical Message types.

 #### 1.1.4 Goal State Selectors Select From All Goals